 Monday, April 9.
-Preached this Morning in the Market-house to about one hundred People, and afterwards talked with Effect to some Scoffers at the Inn.
-After this, I set out for, and reached Gloucester about Noon; where I was refreshed by a great Packet of Letters, giving me an Account of the Success of the Gospel in different Parts.
-God grant I may see it come as powerfully amongst my own Countrymen.
+Preached this Morning in the Market-house [[at Coleford]] to about one hundred People, and afterwards talked[[, I trust,]] with Effect to some Scoffers at the Inn.
+After this, I set out for, and reached Gloucester [[, my native city]] about Noon; where I was refreshed by a great Packet of

+Letters, giving me an Account of the Success of the Gospel in different Parts.
+God grant I may see it come as powerfully [[some such Fruit]] amongst my own Countrymen.

 GLOUCESTER.

-10. Visited the religious Society last Tuesday, April Night, preached at four in the Afternoon to a great Congregation at St. Michael's Church, visited a Society near the West-gate-Street at seven, and another at eight; the last of which was verv much crowded.
-Oh what unspeakable Pleasure does it give me, to see my own Townsmen receive the Word with Joy! Τ.
+Tuesday, April 10.
+Visited the religious Society last Night, preached at four in the Afternoon to a great Congregation at St. Michael's Church, visited a Society near the West-gate-Street at seven, and another at eight; the last of which was very much crowded.
+Oh what unspeakable Pleasure does it give me, to see my own Townsmen receive the Word with Joy!